 All non-residential addresses Friday mornings, 4 am to 9 am

-An hour of rain or sprinkling per week is all you need for a healthy lawn.
+An hour of rain or watering per week is all you need for a healthy lawn.

-Municipal contact information for enforcement and sprinkling regulations
+Municipal contact information for enforcement and watering regulations

 |Engineering & Public Works||Coquitlam||604-927-3500|